pedroellias/vavavav/README.md

 ### How to compile

-I haven't tried recompiling the game in the newest version of [AppGameKit Studio](https://store.steampowered.com/app/1024640/AppGameKit_Studio/) (because I don't have it), so I'm not sure that it's possible.
-But the game is playable on [itch.io](https://jobson50.itch.io/vavavav) if you'd like to give it a try!
+I haven't tried recompiling the game in the newest version of [AppGameKit Studio](https://store.steampowered.com/app/1024640/AppGameKit_Studio/) (because I don't have it), so I'm not sure if it's possible.
+However, the game is playable on [itch.io](https://jobson50.itch.io/vavavav) if you'd like to give it a try!

 ## About the game

 <img width="1280" alt="Title bar" src="https://github.com/user-attachments/assets/f512fde7-4595-45a8-aa59-aac80b01701b" />

-[VAVAVAV](https://jobson50.itch.io/vavavav) is an endless sidescroller arcade game, the mechanics were very inspired by Geometry Dash and its "wave" game-mode.
-You control a ship and avoid the meteors to not crash and explode, the longer you survive the harder the game gets (up until a difficulty limit).
+[VAVAVAV](https://jobson50.itch.io/vavavav) is an endless sidescroller arcade game.
+The mechanics were heavily inspired by Geometry Dash and its "wave" game mode.
+You control a ship and avoid the meteors to not crash and explode.
+The longer you survive, the harder the game gets (up until a difficulty limit).
 It follows a simple game loop where you die and go back to the start, while the game keeps track of your scores and highscores.
-It also features a "Zen Mode" (toggled through a switch on the main menu screen), which makes the difficulty increase as you survive way smaller (the score and highscore for Zen and Normal Modes are separated).
+It also features a "Zen Mode" (toggled through a switch on the main menu screen), which makes the difficulty increase at a much lower rate as you survive (the score and highscore for Zen and Normal Modes are separated).

-I made the whole thing in the span of about 4 months, and the whole process was a blast.
-Even though the source code is a mess of goto jumps and global variables, I'm proud of how the whole thing came out.
+I developed the game over the span of about 4 months, and the process was a blast.
+Even though the source code is a mess of goto jumps and global variables, I'm proud of how it turned out.
 And I do want to remake it at some point, maybe in Godot or C with Raylib or something, but I'm not sure it's gonna happen.

 ### How to play

-- Press and hold [LEFT MOUSE BUTTON] or [UP ARROW] or [SPACE] to go up, release to go down.
+- Press and hold [LEFT MOUSE BUTTON], [UP ARROW], or [SPACE] to go up; release to go down.
 - Press [ESC] while in game to pause and unpause.
 Hold [ESC] while paused to go back to main menu.
 - Press any of the action buttons while in the main menu to start the game.